 Phase I includes links to all statutory educational requirements.
 These access links are for class reference materials, a series of online narrated instructional modules/videos (13), as well as content examinations (11).
 Upon successful completion of the educational curriculum, a certificate of attendance will be issued.

 Phase II of meeting initial licensing statutory requirements will be passing a State issued exam, given by Morris & McDaniel, Inc, which is the contracting proctor firm hired by the State of Tennessee.
-The Association will notify you when the State resumes in-person testing, or provides additional guidance on remote testing, through Morris & McDaniel, Inc.
+Once you have successfully completed and passed all online educational modules and reviews, the Association will notify Morris & McDaniel that you are an approved candidate to schedule an online state exam.

 All license and certification holders are responsible for ensuring the integrity of their individual license.